 Once you find a strong candidate for your position, next is the offer and then the onboarding process.
 Regarding the offer, companies have tendencies to propose lower than usual salaries as they see themselves to be on the strong side of the market, as candidates are desperate for jobs.
 I am not saying this is a bad strategy for certain companies, however, as much as possible refrain from doing so.
 The candidates will know that they are being underpaid but will accept because he/she may not have other options at the moment, but will not be satisfied while working, and has a risk of immediately finding a new job once the market stabilizes and other companies start to hire.

 Another issue that I have seen more often now than before COVID-19 is a drop off of candidates before joining.
 These are mainly due to counteroffers from their existing companies.
 While certain companies may be okay or rather happy that some employees leave for natural cost cuts, a tough situation for any company requires the support of their key employees.
 And to keep these key employees, they try desperately to persuade them to stay both emotionally and monetary.
 In order to avoid losing a candidate before joining, as an employer you should make sure you are consistently in touch with the candidate.
 From the time you provide and offer to the day, the candidate starts in your office, keep following up every week with them, providing information and keeping them motivated to join.

 Are you Struggling on your Search?

-Hiring in Myanmar at any time is not easy.
+Hiring is not always easy.
 And there are unique obstacles that COVID has set for employers hiring at this time.
-If you need support in finding the best talents in Myanmar, please reach out to email@example.com and we can let you know how we can support you.
+If you need support in finding the best talents, please reach out to email@example.com and we can let you know how we can support you.